ConductionNL/Proto-component-commonground/README.md

 Installation
 ----
-We differentiate between two way's of installing this component, a local installation as part of the provided developers toolkit or an [helm](https://helm.sh/) installation on an development or production environment.
+We differentiate between two ways of installing this component, a local installation as part of the provided developers toolkit or a [Helm](https://helm.sh/) installation on a development or production environment.

 #### Local installation
-First make sure you have [docker desktop](https://www.docker.com/products/docker-desktop) running on your computer.
-Then clone the repository to a directory on your local machine through a [git command](https://github.com/git-guides/git-clone) or [git kraken](https://www.gitkraken.com) (ui for git).
-If successful you can now navigate to the directory of your cloned repository in a command prompt and execute docker-compose up.
+Make sure you have [docker desktop](https://www.docker.com/products/docker-desktop) running on your local machine.
+Then clone the repository to a directory through the [``git clone`` command](https://github.com/git-guides/git-clone) or [``git kraken``](https://www.gitkraken.com).
+If successful, navigate to the directory of your cloned repository in the terminal and run:

 ```CLI
 $ docker-compose up
 ```
-This will build the docker image and run the used containers and when seeing the log from the php container: "NOTICE: ready to handle connections", u are ready to view the documentation at localhost on your preferred browser.
+This will build the Docker image and run the used containers.
+When the log from the PHP container: "NOTICE: ready to handle connections" prints, you are ready to view the documentation at [localhost](http://127.0.0.1/).

-#### Instalation on Kubernetes or Haven
+#### Installation on Kubernetes or Haven
-As a haven compliant commonground component this component is installable on kubernetes trough helm.
-The helm files can be found in the api/helm folder.
-For installing this component trough helm simply open your (still) favorite command line interface and run
+As a Haven compliant Commonground component, this component is installable on Kubernetes through Helm.
+The Helm files can be found in the API/Helm folder.
+For installing this component through Helm, open your terminal and run
 ```CLI
 $ helm install [name] ./api/helm --kubeconfig kubeconfig.yaml --namespace [name] --set settings.env=prod,settings.debug=0,settings.cache=1
 ```
-For an in depth installation guide you can refer to the [installation guide](/api/helm) contained with the helm files, it also contains a short tutorial on getting your cluster ready to expose your installation to the world
+For an in-depth installation guide, you can refer to the [installation guide](/api/helm) included within the Helm files.
+It also has a short tutorial on getting your cluster ready to expose your installation to the world.

 Standards
 ----